ajtomato/Go.Documentation/README.md

 In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.

+#### Interfaces

+An interface type is defined as a set of method signatures.

+A value of interface type can hold any value that implements those methods.

+    type Abser interface {
+        Abs() float64
+    }

+A type implements an interface by implementing its methods.
+There is no explicit declaration of intent, no "implements" keyword.

+Interface values can be thought of as a tuple of a value and a concrete type:

+    (value, type)

+An interface value holds a value of a specific underlying concrete type.

+Calling a method on an interface value executes the method of the same name on its underlying type.

+If the concrete value inside the interface itself is *nil*, the method will be called with a nil receiver.

+In some languages this would trigger a null pointer exception, but in Go it is common to write methods that gracefully handle being called with a *nil* receiver (as with the method M in this example.)

+    func (t *T) M() {
+        if t == nil {
+            fmt.Println("<nil>")
+            return
+        }
+        fmt.Println(t.S)
+    }

+Note that an interface value that holds a *nil* concrete value is itself non-nil.

+A nil interface value holds neither value nor concrete type.
+Calling a method on a nil interface is a run-time error.

+The interface type that specifies zero methods is known as the *empty interface*:

+    interface{}

+An *empty interface* may hold values of any type.
+Empty interfaces are used by code that handles values of unknown type.

 ### How to write Go codes

 #### Introduction